SuperMarcus/NineAnimator/README.md

 The Picture in Picture (PiP) icon will appear on the top left corner of the player once PiP is ready.
 You may tap on this icon to initiate PiP playback.
-To restore fullscreen playback, tap on the restore button of the PiP window.
+To restore fullscreen playback, tap the restore button on the PiP window.

-Note: You may not restore PiP outside the select episode page.
-Doing so will cause the PiP window to disappear.
-This is a known bug and will be resolved later.

 ## Video Sources